IDeA Co-Funding

 • The IDeA program anticipates providing up to $350,000 in total costs for each of the first two years of a selected co-funding application.

 • IDeA co-funding is conducted once per year.
-The nomination period typically opens in January or February and closes in early April.
+The nomination period typically opens in January or February and closes in early April of each calendar year.

-• Co-funding selections are typically made in June or July.
+• Co-funding selections are typically made in June or July of each calendar year.

 For further details or questions about the IDeA Co-Funding initiative, contact Yang Zhou, Ph.D.